- Task 1: Designing simple feature classes

 When to use feature datasets

 Use feature datasets to spatially or thematically integrate related feature classes.
-Their primary purpose is for building a topology, network dataset, terrain dataset, or geometric network.
+Their primary purpose is when using certain advanced geodatabase datasets.

 You must use feature datasets to hold the set of feature classes that participate in any of the following geodatabase capabilities: